Make meaningful impact in a game changing project.

 Northern Roots is a small, friendly and inclusive team that prioritizes connection to nature and each other.
 As the project grows, so will our team.

-We currently don’t have any vacancies.
 The best way to hear about new opportunities is through our newsletter, where we share jobs, volunteering, family-friendly events, creative workshops and more.
 Sign up here.

 Volunteers make a valuable contribution to the development of Northern Roots, and we are grateful for the hard work, enthusiasm and support of everyone who volunteers with us.
 We offer a variety of volunteering opportunities from short Community Litter Picks to our Urban Farm and Environmental volunteering programme.